acasamitjana/DeepReg/paper/paper.md

 # Summary

-Medical image registration has a important role in the fields of medical image analysis and computer assisted intervetnion
+Medical image registration has an important role in the fields of medical image analysis and computer assisted intervetnion

 `DeepReg` is a Python package to implement a number of deep learning algorithms for medical image registration.

 `DeepReg` was designed to be used by researchers, engineers and scientists.

-# Algorithms
+# Methodology
 ## Unsupervised learning
 ## Weakly-supervised learning
 ## Unsupervised learning with weak supervision
 ## Conditional segmentation

+# Data IO
+## Network (inference) input
+Compusory: moving image and fixed image
+Optional: moving label(s) and/or fixed label(s)

+## Loss input
+Warped moving image and fixed image
+Warped moving label(s) and fixed image label(s)

+## Data loader - a superset of val / test data
+Training data loader requires a union of 'network input' and 'loss input' Val / test data loader requires a union of 'network input' and 'loss input'

+## Training sampling methods
+### Sampling for multiple labels
+In any case when corresponding labels are available and there are multiple types of labels, e.g. the segmentation of different organs in a CT image, two options are available:

+During one epoch, each image would be sampled only once and when there are multiple labels, we will randomly sample one label at a time.
+(Default)
+During one epoch, each image would be paired with each available label.
+So if an image has four types of labels, it will be sampled for four times and each time corresponds to a different label.
+When using multiple labels, it is the user's responsibility to ensure the labels are ordered, such that label_idx are the corresponding types in (width, height, depth, label_idx)

+### Sampling for multiple subjects each with multiple images
+When multiple subjects each with multiple images are available, multiple different sampling methods are supported:

+Inter-subject, one image is sampled from subject A as moving image, and another one image is sampled from a different subject B as fixed image.
+Intra-subject, two images are sampled from the same subject.
+In this case, we can specify:
+a) moving image always has a smaller index, e.g. at an earlier time;
+b) moving image always has a larger index, e.g. at a later time; or
+c) no constraint on the order.
+For the first two options, the intra-subject images will be ascending-sorted by name to represent ordered sequential images, such as time-series data
+*Multiple label sampling is also supported once image pair is sampled; In case there are no consistent label types defined between subjects, an option is available to turned off label contribution to the loss for those inter-subject image pairs.

+(see the Supported Data Loaders)

+## Network (inference) output
+Opt 1: dense displacement field (DDF), with dense velocity field (DFV) if enabled Opt 2 (conditional segmentation): warped moving labels

+# Supported application scenarios
+Unpaired images (e.g. single-modality inter-subject registration) Case 1-1 multiple independent images.
+Case 1-2 multiple independent images and corresponding labels.
+Grouped unpaired images (e.g. single-modality intra-subject registration) Case 2-1 multiple subjects each with multiple images.
+Case 2-2 multiple subjects each with multiple images and corresponding labels.
+Paired images (e.g. two-modality intra-subject registration) Case 3-1 multiple paired images.
+Case 3-2 multiple paired images and corresponding labels.

-# Example applications
+# Example applications (Demos)
 ## Inter-subject registration
 ### Neural MR (unsupervised +/- supervision)
 ### 3D ultrasound fetal?

+## Intra-subject registration
+### Lung 4DCT (unsupervised +/- supervision with inter-subject sampling)
+### Prostate logitudinal MR (unsupervised +/- supervision with inter-subject sampling)

 ## Multimodal registration
 ### Prostate (weakly with multiple labels, conditional reg.)
 ### Neurosurgery (unsupervised with supervision)

-## Intra-subject registration with logitudinal data
-### Lung 4DCT (unsupervised +/- supervision with inter-subject sampling)
-### Prostate MR (unsupervised +/- supervision with inter-subject sampling)

 Single dollars ($) are required for inline mathematics e.g. $f(x) = e^{\pi/x}$